-Medication-assist ed treatment (MAT) is an evidence-based substance use disorder treatment protocol that combines the use of medications with counseling and behavioral therapies.
-(Learn more at: https://www.samhsa.gov/medication-assisted-treatment.)
-Where participants present with opioid use disorders, BJA requires the grantees, where possible, to make MAT available to them under the care and prescription of a physician.
-BJA will offer technical assistance to grantees to build or expand the capacity for MAT.
-For more information regarding BJA's provisions on MAT, visit: https://bja.ojp.gov/sites/g/files/xyckuh186/files/media/document/adc-faq-medication-assisted-treatment.pdf Medication-Assisted Treatment FAQs (ojp.gov).
+Medication-assisted treatment (MAT) is the use of medications in combination with counseling and behavioral therapies, which is effective in the treatment of opioid use disorder (OUD).
+When ADC participants are diagnosed with OUD, BJA requires the grantees, where possible, to make MAT available to the participants under the care and prescription of a physician.
+BJA will offer technical assistance to grantees to build or expand their capacity to include MAT.
+For more information regarding BJA's provisions on MAT, visit:

+https://bja.ojp.gov/sites/g/files/xyckuh186/files/media/document/adc-faq-medication-assisted-treatment.pdf